nikku/merge-me/README.md

 ## Configuration

-The bot can be configured by placing a `.github/merge-me.yml` file into your repository.
+You configure the merge behavior by placing a `.github/merge-me.yml` file into your repository.

 #### `minApprovals=1`

-The amount of approvals required in order to merge a PR.
+This property specifies the number of approvals required to merge a PR.
 Defaults to `1`, will always be at least `1` for external contributions.

 ##### Example